 The WSU Libraries provide services to help you showcase your scholarly work online.
 Any member of the WSU community may share their work in Research Exchange, a digital repository that features research completed at this institution.
-This page presents factors to consider should you wish to place your work in the repository.
-Please contact us at libraries.research@wsu.edu.for more information.
+Contact us at libraries.research@wsu.edu for more information or see the following:

 Research Exchange is a digital repository where WSU community members may share and preserve their scholarly work and educational materials.
 The repository is indexed by major search engines, thus making its contents accessible to anyone with access to the Internet.
 Research Exchange adds value to the WSU community by:

 If you would like to share your work in Research Exchange, you have several options for doing so.
-We can work with you to post virtually any scholarly or educational material--documents, presentations, grey literature, media, syllabi and open educational resources, datasets, and more.
-In general, we will need to receive the following from you:
+We can work with you to post virtually any scholarly or educational material--documents, presentations, grey literature, media, syllabi, open educational resources, datasets, and more.

 If you would like to post previously published work to Research Exchange, you will need to consider copyright.
 Anytime you create a piece of scholarship, you--as the author--automatically own the copyright for that work and, therefore, have the right to: